docker-flow/docker-flow-monitor/docs/auto-scaling.md

 open "http://$(docker-machine ip swarm-1)/monitor/alerts"
 ```

-The *godemomainresptimeabove* turned red indicating that the threshold is reached and Prometheus fired an alert to Alertmanager.
+The *godemo_main_resp_time_above* turned red indicating that the threshold is reached and Prometheus fired an alert to Alertmanager.
 If everything went as planned, Alertmanager should have sent a request to Jenkins.
 Let's confirm that indeed happened.

 ```bash
 open "http://$(docker-machine ip swarm-1)/jenkins/blue/organizations/jenkins/service-scale/activity"